-Part I of this Voters Guide has information on how to make sure you are registered to vote and how to find your polling place
+Part I of this Voters Guide is our Voter Registration FAQ with information on how to make sure you are registered to vote and how to find your polling place

 LWVNY held a Virtual Public Education Forum on 5 New York State Ballot Proposals on September 9

 This Voter Guide will help you evaluate the proposals that will be on the November 2021 ballot.

 - Proposal 1: Amending the Apportionment and Redistricting Process